training4developers/mastering-angular-starter/config/README.md

 TypeScript files (ending in .ts) are processed by the TypeScript loader to produce ES5 compliant JavaScript code.
 HTML files are processed by the HTML loader.
 SASS files are processed by the SASS loader to produce CSS.
 All of the HTML, CSS, and JavaScript are all combined into JavaScript bundle files.

 Three bundles are produced: polyfills, vendors and the application.
-Polyfills plug feature gaps in web browsers to allow Angular 2 to use the latest technologies to render a web page.
-Vendors includes third-party vendor files such as Angular 2, Reactive Extensions for JS, and Bootstrap.
+Polyfills plug feature gaps in web browsers to allow Angular to use the latest technologies to render a web page.
+Vendors includes third-party vendor files such as Angular, Reactive Extensions for JS, and Bootstrap.
 The application bundle is the actual application being developed for this project.

 ## Testing Configuration